memogarcia/old_memogarcia.github.io/_posts/2016-12-01-writing-mmorpg.markdown

 The difference is clear, but then why 2D?

-I'm not lazy, well yes, but creating a 2D game is difficult as it is when you are solo developer, that's why I chose 2D for this game.
+I'm not lazy, well yes, but creating a 2D game is difficult as it is when you are a solo developer, that's why I chose 2D for this game.
-It's simple and we can acomplish excelent game play using this approach, there are a lot of games doing (or were doing) this like Tibia online.
+It's simple and we can accomplish excellent gameplay using this approach, there are a lot of games doing (or were doing) this like Tibia online.

 ![Tibia](/images/tibia.jpg)